Is half of your paycheck going to groceries each month? It doesn’t have to.

 Start small by planning your meals for a week and move up from that.
 And if you’re in the habit of going to the grocery store without a plan, it’s time to rethink your strategy.

-Having a pre-printed list of all the things you buy is a mental cue to remember to check these things to make sure you have it in stock and get out of the spontaneous and into the planned stage of grocery shopping.
+Having a pre-printed list of all the things you buy is a mental cue to remember to check these things to make sure you have them in stock and get out of the spontaneous and into the planned stage of grocery shopping.